ShabdDev/S.Y.B.Sc-Sem3-DSA/Chapter1/Intro_to_DataStructure_Algorithm_Analysis.md

 Primitive Data Objects: A single, simple region of memory holding one fundamental value (e.g., a single int or char).
 Structured (Composite) Data Objects: An aggregate region of memory holding multiple values grouped together, such as an Array or a Structure (struct).
 Anonymous Data Objects: Memory spaces created at runtime using dynamic allocation (malloc, calloc).
 They don't have a source-code name and exist purely as objects in the heap memory.

+In computer science, an Abstract Data Type (ADT) is a mathematical model for data types that defines a data type solely by its behavior and operations, without specifying how it is implemented in code.Think of an ADT as a blueprint or user manual.
+It tells you exactly what the data structure does, but hides the details of how it does it.

+The Two Core Components of an ADT
+Every ADT is defined by two things:
+The Data: What kind of values or elements the type can hold.
+The Operations: The actions or functions you can perform on that data (e.g., insert, delete, search).
+The Real-World Analogy: A SmartphoneWhen you use a smartphone, you know that pressing the volume button will increase the sound, and tapping the camera icon will take a photo.
+You do not need to know the circuit layout, the semiconductor engineering, or the underlying OS code to use it.
+The buttons are the ADT interface, and the internal electronics are the hidden implementation.

+Common Examples of ADTs Here are the standard ADTs you will encounter in C programming, along with their defined operations:
+List ADT: A collection of elements in sequential order.
+Operations: insert(), delete(), get(), size().
+Stack ADT: A Last-In, First-Out (LIFO) collection.
+Operations: push() (add to top), pop() (remove from top), peek() (look at top element).
+Queue ADT: A First-In, First-Out (FIFO) collection.Operations: enqueue() (add to back), dequeue() (remove from front).
+Graph ADT: A collection of nodes (vertices) connected by lines (edges).Operations: addVertex(), addEdge(), getNeighbors().

+Why do we need ADTs?
+(Data Abstraction)
+In C, implementing an ADT involves Encapsulation.
+By creating custom header files (.h) for the interface and source files (.c) for the logic, you achieve:Code Flexibility: You can completely change the internal implementation (e.g., swapping an Array out for a Linked List) without changing a single line of code in the main application that uses it.
+Modular Coding: Different developers can work on the implementation and the application simultaneously, as long as they agree on the ADT specification.